HW-PlayersPatch/Development/Build 8 Change List.md

 ### Kushan and Taiidan
 - Overhauled Kushan and Taiidan.
 These races were rushed into HWR at release, repeatedly band-aided, and were never implimented well.
-All costs, build times, speeds, health, abilities, etc are now consistently translated into the HWR engine.
+All ship speeds, health, costs, build times, and research costs/times are now consistently translated into the HWR engine.
 Kushan and Taiidan now feel much more like hw1 classic, while still being balanced against Hiigaran and Vaygr.
-	- Minor: Note, most hw1 changes are to be closer to hw1c, while balancing vs hw2 races.
-- Note: No changes to research have been made, however plans are in the works for the next update.
+	- Minor: For details, see the 2.3 Players Patch - Balance Design file.
+- Harvesting for all four races is now within 1% of each other at the 10, 20, and 30 minute marks.
+Previously hw1 was 18% behind at 10mins, and 11% ahead at 30minutes.
+Ship and research cost changes take this into account.
+	- UPDATE THIS: need to run v2.1 tests on 14 colls for a reliable comparison.
 - Removed hidden armour modifiers from all ships other than frigates.
 Relic only applied these to frigates, however Gearbox used them sporadically.
-- Balanced dock repair times for corvettes (now repair 4.5 times faster to balance vs hw2)
-- Accuracy reduction abilities are now painted orange in the tactical overlay
-- To compensate for the hw1 corvette speed buffs below, fighter, corvette, and frigate weapons were tweaked appropriately vs hw1 corvettes.
+- Minor: To compensate for the hw1 corvette speed buffs below, fighter, corvette, and frigate weapons were tweaked appropriately vs hw1 corvettes.
-- Harvesting for all four races is now within 1% of each other at the 10, 20, and 30 minute marks.
-Previously hw1 was 18% behind at 10mins, and 11% ahead at 30minutes.
-- Research costs for all four races are also now much aligned.
- Research costs have also bee
-- To balance this change, early game research costs have gone up, and late game ship costs have gone down.

-_Research_
-Hiig RU: 35,300
-Hiig Time (1x res): 1585
-Vay RU: 37,700
-Vay Time (1x res): 1641
-HW1 RU: 33,500
-HW1 Time (1x res): 1321
+- Corvette dock repair times are 4.5x faster (to balance vs hw2)

 #### Resource Collectors
-- Harvesting is also now better balanced on maps with different RU layouts.
+- Harvesting is also now better balanced on maps with different asteriod layouts.
 - Cost 600->500 -17%
 - Build Time 50->40sec -20%
 - Health 6000->5000 -17% (to balance vs hw2, Hiigaran/Vaygr went from 5000->4000)